Lupus Treatment Options

 - Your individual treatment needs

-GSK does not endorse the use of unapproved therapies for the treatment of lupus.
+GSK does not endorse the use of unapproved therapies for treatment of lupus.
 Your doctor will determine what treatment option is right for you.

 Track how your symptoms respond to treatment.